Humpback whale: Feeding

-Using network-based diffusion analysis, one study argued that whales learned lobtailing from other whales in the group over 27 years in response to a change in primary prey.
+Using network-based diffusion analysis, one study argued that whales learned lobtailing from other whales in their group over 27 years in response to a change in primary prey.
 The tubercles on the flippers stall the angle of attack, which both maximizes lift and minimizes drag (see tubercle effect).
 This, along with the shape of the flippers, allows the whales to make the abrupt turns necessary during bubble-feeding.

+At Stellwagen Bank off the coast of Massachusetts, humpback whales have been recorded foraging at the seafloor for sand lances.
+This involves the whales flushing out the fish by brushing their jaws against the bottom.

 Courtship and reproduction

-Mating and breeding take place during the winter months, which is when females reach estrus and males reach peak testosterone and sperm levels.
-Humpback whales are promiscuous, with both sexes having multiple partners.
-Males will frequently trail both lone females and cow–calf pairs.
-These are known as "escorts", and the male that is closest to the female is known as the "principal escort", who fights off the other suitors known as "challengers".
-Other males, called "secondary escorts", trail further behind and are not directly involved in the conflict.
+Mating takes place during the winter months, which is when females reach estrus and males reach peak testosterone and sperm levels.
+Humpback whales are polygynandrous (both sexes have multiple partners).
+Males frequently trail both lone females and cow–calf pairs.
+These males are known as "escorts"; the male that is closest to the female is known as the "principal escort", and fights off the other suitors, known as "challengers".
+Other males, called "secondary escorts", trail farther behind and are not directly involved in the conflict.
 Agonistic behavior between males consists of tail slashing, ramming, and head-butting.
+Males have also been observed engaging in copulation with each other.

+Females may experience pleasure from bubble stimulation, which is a novel concept among cetaceans.
+Video taken near Hawaii documents three male humpbacks producing bubbles directly under a female's genitalia twelve separate times.
+Instead of fleeing, the female seems to accept these bubbles, exhibiting behaviors such as "rolling toward, arching, or slightly lifting and/or moving her tail above the bubble releases".
+This behaviour has also been documented near the Cook Islands.